 Eu não consigo comer mais – I can’t eat more

-In this case, what we are trying to say is that we can’t go, because there is something physical (and sometimes psychological) that is preventing us to carry out the action.
+In this case, what we are trying to say is that we can’t eat more, because there is something physical (and sometimes psychological) that is preventing us to carry out the action.

 Here we could imagine that we ate so much cake, that now we are too full and we can’t physically stand eating more cake.